ROCm/hipFFT/docs/reference/fft-api-usage.rst

 Estimating work area sizes
 ==========================

-These call return estimates of the work area required to support a plan generated with the same parameters (either with the simple or extensible API).
-Callers who choose to manage work area allocation within their application must use this call after plan generation, and after any hipfftSet*() calls subsequent to plan generation, if those calls might alter the required work space size.
+These calls return estimates of the work area required to support a plan generated with the same parameters (either with the simple or extensible API).
+Applications that manage the work area allocation themselves must use this call after plan generation and after any ``hipfftSet*()`` calls subsequent to the plan generation if those calls can alter the required work space size.

 .. doxygenfunction:: hipfftEstimate1d